fg-research/website/docs/_sources/blog/product/posts/rnn-fx-forecasting.rst.txt

     prediction_length = 1

 We also define all the remaining hyperparameters.
-We use two LSTM layers with respectively 100 and 50 hidden units and with LeCun activation.
+We use two LSTM layers with respectively 100 and 50 hidden units and apply a LeCun's hyperbolic tangent activation after each layer.
 We train the model for 200 epochs with a batch size of 16 and a learning rate of 0.001, where the learning rate is decayed exponentially at a rate of 0.99.